Malta pushing refugees back into Libya war

 Sunday's Maltese incident also comes after Greece pushed back tens of thousands of would-be asylum seekers into Turkey in the past two weeks.

-In one case also last weekend, Greek authorities put about 450 migrants on a boat on the Greek island of Lesbos and sent them back.
+In one case also last weekend, Greek authorities put 450 migrants on a boat on the Greek island of Lesbos and sent them back.

 "The Greek naval vessel carrying plus or minus 450 would-be asylum seekers has set sail from Lesbos.
 Yesterday, officials handed out deportation orders in Greek for people to sign, giving them no chance to lodge asylum claims," Human Rights Watch, an international NGO, said on Saturday.

-Greece also suspended asylum applications for a month and used violence to repel people from its land borders, prompting additional criticism.
+Greece also suspended asylum applications for a month and used violence to repel people from its land borders.

-But EU institutions declined to censure Athens for its actions, in what amounted to tacit approval for its and Malta-type actions.
+But EU institutions declined to censure Athens for its actions, in what amounted to tacit approval for its and Maltese-type push-backs.

 And for his part, Greek prime minister Kyriakos Mitsotakis told The Guardian in an interview published also on Monday that he had done nothing wrong.

-"I will not tolerate any use of force that will endanger lives.
-I have made that very, very clear," he said.
+"I will not tolerate any use of force that will endanger lives," he said.

 "It [the one-month asylum suspension] was necessary to send a clear signal of deterrence," he added.

-The EU border control agency, Frontex, noted there were 16,900 attempts at irregular EU border crossings in the first two months of this year, up 27 percent on the same period last year.
+There were 16,900 attempts at irregular EU border crossings in the first two months of this year, up 27 percent on the same period last year, the EU border control agency, Frontex, noted.

-Some 2,200 of the attempts occurred in the central Mediterranean, near Libya, mostly by people from Bangladesh, Algeria and Ivory Coast.
+Some 2,200 of the attempts occurred in the central Mediterranean, near Libya, mostly by people from Bangladesh, Algeria, and Ivory Coast.

-More than 7,000 occurred in the eastern Mediterranean, near Greece, mostly by people from Afghanistan, Syria, and Turkey - not counting the new exodus that occurred on 1 March when Turkey gave migrants the green light to cross.
+More than 7,000 occurred in the eastern Mediterranean, near Greece, mostly by people from Afghanistan, Syria, and Turkey - not counting the new exodus that occurred on 1 March when Turkey gave migrants a green light to cross.

-The western Mediterranean, near Spain, saw 2,300 attempts, mostly by Alegrians.
+The western Mediterranean, near Spain, saw 2,300 attempts, mostly by Algerians.

-And the western Balkan route saw figures double from last year to 3,800, mostly by people from Syria and Afghanistan.
+And the Western Balkan route saw figures double from last year to 3,800, mostly by people from Syria and Afghanistan.